FlintNUU Flint Docs

 Think of Mesh as your external brain for this domain.
 Ideas go in as notes.
 Connections form through links.
 Insights emerge from the structure.

-Plugins extend what you and AI agents can do in a Flint.
-Unlike traditional code plugins, Flint plugins are prompt packages - collections of markdown files that provide context, skills, and templates.
+Shards extend what you and AI agents can do in a Flint.
+Unlike traditional code plugins, Flint shards are prompt packages - collections of markdown files that provide context, skills, templates, workflows, and knowledge.

-init-proj.md # Context to load when using this plugin
+init-proj.md # Context to load when using this shard

 skills/